Dual Language Immersion

 Dual Language Immersion Welcomes Kindergarten and First Grade Applicants for 2020-2021

-Families interested in applying to the Dual Language Immersion (DLI) Program for incoming Kindergarten and First Grade students are invited to attend an information session on December 10th, at 7:00 PM at Community Park School.
+Families interested in applying to the Dual Language Immersion (DLI) Program for incoming Kindergarten and First Grade students are invited to attend an information session on January 22, at 6:30 PM or January 23 at 8:45 AM at Community Park School.
 DLI Applications will be provided; these applications should be brought when registering your child for Kindergarten.

 Additional information sessions will be scheduled as needed.
 Please check this site or contact the Community Park main office at 609-806-4230 for January dates.

 Applications for the 2020-2021 school year will be accepted throughout Summer 2020.

 In the Dual Language Immersion (DLI) program at Community Park School, students in Kindergarten through 5th grade spend approximately 50 percent of their core academic day learning in Spanish and the other 50 percent learning in English.
 This means every DLI student has two main teachers, one for English instruction and one for Spanish.
 In our program, students learn math, science, and Spanish language arts in Spanish, and language arts and social studies in English.
 Specials, such as physical education, music, or library, are taught in English.

 This 50-50 model allows students to maintain proficiency in their native language while adding a second language.
 Shortly after the start of the school year, students will speak only in Spanish during the Spanish class and only in English during the English portion of the day.
 At the completion of elementary school, students will be on their way to becoming biliterate and bilingual in both Spanish and English.
 Research has shown that this DLI model is highly successful at teaching grade-level content while developing impressive levels of language proficiency in students.